microsoft/pxt-arcade/docs/test/tutorials/pizza-party.md

 ---

-Events are things that might or might not happen while the code is running.
+**EVENTS** are things that might or might not happen while the code is running.
 A player might press a button, a timer might run out, or one sprite might overlap with another.

 Each of those things is an event that you can assign a special action to in Arcade.